ICF and ICF Core Sets

 ICF-based Case Studies

-- To demonstrate problems and resources of patients with SCI
+- To demonstrate problems and personal resources of persons with SCI

 Each case study highlights a specific theme of SCI rehabilitation.
-The case studies are unique in that each case study emphasizes the individual’s experience of functioning following SCI in addition to gathering information from the health professional.
-Information from the patient and the health professionals in the patient's rehabilitation team is gathered through interviews in the beginning and at the end of each observation period.
-In each case study, the rehabilitation management process is illustrated in the context of the Rehab-Cycle and using the ICF-based documentation tools.
+The case studies are unique in that each case study not only presents the clinical perspective of rehabilitation management but also emphasizes the individual's experience of functioning following SCI.
+Information from the person with SCI and the health professionals in the person's rehabilitation team is gathered through interviews in the beginning and at the end of each observation period.
+In each case study, the rehabilitation management process is illustrated in the context of the Rehab-Cycle® and using the ICF-based documentation tools.

 Each case study begins with a general introduction of the highlighted theme.
-It then provides a general introduction of the patient's story including information about the onset of SCI and proceeds with the description of the patient's rehabilitation management process.
-Also provided are boxes with more detailed information about certain topics that further highlight the specific theme or clarify the patient's specific situation.
+It then provides a general introduction of the person's story, including information about the onset of SCI and proceeds with the description of the person's rehabilitation management process.
+Also provided are boxes with more detailed information about certain topics that further highlight the specific theme or clarify the person's specific situation.

 Educational Aspect of the Case Studies

-A link to quiz questions is given at the end of each case.
-These quiz questions in form of a self-administered, multiple-choice exercise offers the reader the opportunity to check what he or she has learned from each case study.
+Questions are given at the end of each case.
+These questions offer the reader the opportunity to check what he or she has learned from each case study.